apple/foundationdb/documentation/sphinx/source/administration.rst

 Downgrading from 6.3.13 - 6.2.33
 --------------------------------
-After upgrading from 6.2 to 6.3, the option of rolling back and downgrading to return to 6.2 is still possible, given that the following conditions are met:
+After upgrading from 6.2 to 6.3, the option of rolling back and downgrading to 6.2 is still possible, given that the following conditions are met:

 * The 6.3 cluster cannot have ``TLogVersion`` greater than V4 (6.2).
 * The 6.3 cluster cannot use storage engine types that are not ``ssd-1``, ``ssd-2``, or ``memory``.